-Rolls-Royce’s eighth generation Phantom, a blend of heritage and contemporary style is a testament to the company’s commitment to innovation and the evolution of its iconic vehicle.
+Rolls-Royce’s Phantom eighth generation, a blend of heritage and contemporary style, is a testament to the company’s commitment to innovation and the evolution of its iconic vehicle.

-Rolls-Royce’s design boss, Giles Taylor, highlighted the Phantom’s need for modernization at a reveal event, aiming to give the car more energy.
+Rolls Royce Phantom design boss Giles Taylor highlighted the Phantom’s need for modernization at a reveal event, aiming to give the car more energy.

 The Engine

-With a new 6.75-liter V-12 engine, the Phantom’s power output has increased from 453 horsepower to 563 horsepower and 664 lb-ft of torque.
+With a new 6.75-liter V-12 engine, the Rolls Royce Phantom power output has increased from 453 horsepower to 563 horsepower and 664 lb-ft of torque.
 The longer variant weighs 5,948 pounds unloaded, while the short-wheelbase model can reach 62 mph in 5.3 seconds.
 The power is transferred through a ZF eight-speed automatic.

 The Body

-A revolutionary all-aluminum spaceframe construction, 30% more stiff than the previous one, serves as the foundation for the Rolls-Royce model, the Phantom.
+A revolutionary all-aluminum spaceframe construction, 30% more stiff than the previous one, serves as the foundation for the Rolls Royce Phantom model, the Phantom.
 Different propulsion types and weight needs for upcoming models, including the Ghost, Wraith, and Dawn, are accommodated by this innovative design.
-According to Rolls-Royce, this new design will enhance ride comfort and save weight, making it an essential part of the next coachbuild project and Project Cullinan.
+According to Rolls-Royce, this new design will enhance ride comfort and save weight, making it an essential part of the next coach build project and Project Cullinan.

 The Suspensions

-The new Phantom from Rolls boasts the latest-gen air suspension, four-wheel steering, and a new double-wishbone front and five-link rear axle.
-It is said to be 10% quieter than its predecessor, thanks to improved insulation, silent-seal tires with a foam layer, two-layer glazing, and the largest ever cast aluminum joints in a body-in-white.
+The Rolls Royce Phantom from Rolls boasts the latest-gen air suspension, four-wheel steering, and a new double-wishbone front and five-link rear axle.
+It is said to be 10% quieter than its predecessor, thanks to improved insulation, silent-seal tires with a foam layer, two-layer glazing, and the largest-ever cast aluminum joints in a body-in-white.
 Rolls also confirmed that after road and vibration tests, an acoustics engineer had to check the instruments’ functionality due to the low sound levels.

 The Cabins

-The Gallery in the cabin features customized artwork that covers the full width of the dashboard, allowing for customization.
-Rolls, a renowned artist, has created various art pieces, including oil paintings, porcelain roses, silk abstract designs, and a gold-plated 3-D-printed map of an owner’s DNA.
-Taylor aims to give the motoring constant, which has served little purpose, space to breathe, by giving it a new purpose.
+The Rolls Royce Phantom Gallery in the cabin features customized artwork that covers the full width of the dashboard, allowing for customization.
+Rolls, a renowned artist, has created various art pieces, including oil paintings, porcelain roses, silk abstract designs, and a gold-plated 3D-printed map of an owner’s DNA.
+Taylor aims to give the motoring constant, which has served little purpose, space to breathe by giving it a new purpose.

 Final Words